Have you ever wondered whether you should throw away your intermittent catheters after you use them once? If so, you’re not the only one.

 Urinary Tract Infections From Reusing Catheters

 If you’ve ever experienced a UTI, you already know how painful and uncomfortable this type of infection can be.
-Usually, this type of infection must be treated with a round of antibiotics prescribed by your doctor or other healthcare professional.
+Doctors most commonly prescribe a round of antibiotics to treat this type of infection.

 UTIs lead to over 7 million physician visits each year, according to a recently published study, and the financial costs associated with UTIs in the United States alone total around $1.6 billion dollars annually.